 If a person has a physical disability or long-term illness, social carers and organisations in the independent and not-for-profit sectors can help individuals live as independently as possible.

-Physical disability is defined as a limitation on an individuals physical mobility, functioning, dexterity or stamina.
-Physical disabilities can include impairments which limit aspects of daily living, such as blindness, epilepsy, respiratory disorders and even sleep disorders.
+Physical disability is defined as a limitation on an individual’s physical mobility, functioning, dexterity or stamina.
+Physical disabilities can include impairments that limit aspects of daily living, such as blindness, epilepsy, respiratory disorders and even sleep disorders.

 The specialist area of physical disabilities is diverse.
 From injuries that impede mobility to birth defects, this area of specialist care training can be broken down into multiple tiers in the UK.